 Steps to Eligibility

-As an undocumented student, you are eligible for NYU scholarships based on financial need and academic strength.
+As an undocumented student, you are eligible for NYU scholarships based on financial need.

-After submitting the above, in addition to the Common Application, and CSS Profile by the required deadlines, we will review your information.
+After submitting the CSS Profile by the required deadlines, we will review your information.

-You will learn about your potential award upon acceptance for admission through an email asking you to log in to your Albert Student Center.
+You will learn about your potential financial aid eligibility upon acceptance for admission through an email asking you to log in to your Albert Student Center.
 Any NY State TAP funding you are eligible for will be added to your award package after your eligibility has been confirmed by the state and your enrollment has been certified by the Office of the Registrar.

 Please note: As an undocumented student, you are still subject to income and financial aid form verification.
 If selected, you or your guardians must submit tax return transcripts, or, if U.S. tax returns are not required, be able to provide other valid proof of earnings (such as W-2's).